azure-octo/dapr-apim-demo/README.md

 Dapr integration with [Azure API Management](https://azure.microsoft.com/en-us/services/api-management/) (APIM) using self-hosted gateway on Kubernetes.

-In this demo we will walk through configuration steps for:
+In this demo we will walk through APIM configuration:

 * API Management service
 * Self-hosted gateway on Kubernetes
-* Dapr component and service deployment
 * Dapr API policies

-and demonstrate the use of Dapr APIs exposed by APIM for:
+To illustrate the Dapr integration, we are going to walk through three different Dapr use-cases:

-* Invocation of Dapr registered service
+* Invocation of a specific Dapr service method
-* Topic invocation on Dapr Pub/Sub
+* Publishing content to a specific Pub/Sub topic
-* Triggering of Dapr output binding
+* Request transformation on binding invocation

-In addition, we will show the use of tracing to debug your APIM policy configuration.
+In addition, we will also show the use of tracing to debug your APIM policy configuration.

 > While you can accomplish everything we show here in Azure portal, to make this demo easier to reliably reproduce, we will be using only the Azure CLI and APIs.